Coffee Lover's Coffee Cake Recipe

 - 2 tablespoons chopped walnuts or pecans

-- 1. In a small bowl, combine the sugar, coffee granules and cinnamon; set aside.
+- 1. Preheat oven to 350°.
+Mix sugar, coffee granules and cinnamon.
 In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Beat in egg and vanilla.
-Combine the flour, baking powder, baking soda and salt; add to butter mixture alternately with yogurt, beating just until combined.
+In another bowl, whisk together flour, baking powder, baking soda and salt; add to butter mixture alternately with yogurt, beating just until blended.
+(Batter will be thick.)

-- 2. Spread half of the batter evenly into a 9-in. square baking pan coated with cooking spray; sprinkle with half of the reserved sugar mixture.
-Repeat layers; cut through batter with a knife to swirl.
+- 2. Spread half of the batter evenly into a 8-in. square baking pan coated with cooking spray; sprinkle with half of the coffee mixture.
+Top with remaining batter; sprinkle with remaining coffee mixture.
+Cut through batter with a knife to swirl.
 Sprinkle with nuts.

-- 3. Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 5 minutes on a wire rack.
-Serve warm.
+- 3. Bake until a toothpick inserted in center comes out clean, 25-30 minutes.
+Cool 5 minutes before serving.
 Yield: 9 servings.

 Reviews for Coffee Lover's Coffee Cake